Woutitit/woutitit.github.io/analysis/making-color-bass-with-the-sass.md

 ### Fills and transitions
 12:07: very common snare fill, any automations on that?
 Only thing i can see is the velocity automation.
 Again very common and should put somewhere.

+### Drums
+Kick and mainly snare super big, however, the hihats and/or rides and cymbals kind not that loud i think thats pretty common tho again look for loudness.
 ### Notes

 also the supersaws 11:00 look at the EQ on it